MbqIIB/DevOps-Milestone1/README.md

 1. Plugins requirement
 ..1.
 Go to Manage Jenkins->Manage Plugin->Install NodeJS Plugin.
 ..2.
 Make sure you already have Github and Email plugin installed, else install them as well.
-2.Go to Global Tool Configuration-> Select NodeJS install automatically-> Give any Name and Save.
+2. Go to Global Tool Configuration-> Select NodeJS install automatically-> Give any Name and Save.
-3.Go to Manage Jenkins-> Configure Global Security.
+3. Go to Manage Jenkins-> Configure Global Security.
 Under Authorization, choose, "Anyone can do anything".
 Save.

 #### Step 3: Creating a New Job

-1.Create new job.
+1. Create new job.
 Give it a name.
 Choose Freestyle Project.
-2.For configuration of Job:
+2. For configuration of Job
    Source Code Management-> Select Git-> Enter the Git Repository URL.
 3. Under Build Environment->check 'Provide Node & npm bin/ folder to PATH'-> choose the NodeJS installation

 Sources: